quantumquantara-arch/aureon/nexlevelai-structural-embeddings/interaction_protocols_phi_phase.md

 # **Interaction Protocols for φ-Phase Reasoning**
 ### Operational Rules for Human–Model Dialogue During Contradiction Resolution

-This document defines the exact behavioral protocols NextLevelAI uses when entering φ-phase
+This document defines the exact behavioral protocols Aureon uses when entering φ-phase
 (the contradiction-resolution stage of the π-φ-e loop).

 These protocols ensure: